abelpc/next/README.md

 == Options not working, yet ==

+- Add Node;
 - Delete Node;

 They will be working as soon as possible.
+Meanwhile, you can execute these actions on the PlanetLab Website.